wcko87/beatoraja-english-guide/Home.md

 - [Where do I download BMS songs?](Downloading-Songs#where-do-i-find-songs)
 - [Difficulty ratings and difficulty tables](Difficulty-Tables)

 Another popular BMS player is Lunatic Rave 2 (LR2).
-This guide is for beatoraja.
+Most of this guide is for beatoraja.
 - Instructions for setting up LR2 can be found here: [Reddit LR2/BMS Setup Guide](https://www.reddit.com/r/lunaticrave2/wiki/index)

 # Getting Started with beatoraja